 requirements for schemes to be registered and new custody obligations for registered schemes.

 requirements for restricted schemes to have a Licensed Independent Trustee.
 Read more about the licensing of independent trustees here.

 powers of intervention for supervisors and the FMA, as well as ongoing register and record-keeping duties for issuers of all regulated products.

 If you are intending to launch a new KiwiSaver, superannuation, or workplace savings scheme you will need a certificate from the FMA before applying to register the scheme.
 See our information sheeton the FMA certification process for registration of new KiwiSaver, superannuation and workplace savings schemes to find out how to get started.

-See our guidance and information sheets that detail the key accountabilities and responsibilities under the FMC Act:
+Our guidance details the key accountabilities and responsibilities under the FMC Act.

 This guidance note outlines our expectations for how issuers of debt securities, managers of managed investment schemes and their supervisors should approach their governance accountabilities and responsibilities.
 It describes how the overarching duties of care, acting in the best interests of clients, and fair dealing set the scene for how each participant meet their governance responsibilities.
 It also describes how participants must interact with each other and with the FMA and addresses the need for governing documents to be effective and fit for purpose.